 You turn off and leave the Moyenne Corniche after Èze.
 You meet the Grande Corniche, and the gradient subsides as you roll down into La Turbie.
 After going through the town and up a hill, you turn off onto a tiny road that climbs away from the coast.
 As you leave the coastal views behind, you are met with an endless expanse of green rolling hills and dramatic rocky outcrops.
 This gem of a road is blasted from the side of the rock face and weaves in and out of rock tunnels to arrive in the village of Peille.

 If you love descending, the road after the town is a real treat.
 It’s kilometre after kilometre of tight steep hairpins.
 This is a stretch where disc brakes and great bike handling will pay dividends!

 At the bottom, you take an extremely sharp right turn, turning back on yourself, and reach La Grave de Peille, a town scarred by a large industrial plant; it seems incongruous in surroundings that are otherwise unspoiled and quiet.

 As you leave the factory behind, you climb gradually on a tiny single track road.
 It’s a top notch route, with very little traffic.
-Note that the road is closed on Tuesdays to Thursdays to allow access to a quarry.
+Note that there is a sign that states the road is closed 9:30-12:00 on Tuesdays to Thursdays (we assume this is to allow access to a quarry - see the yellow sign here).
 You climb through a narrow river valley ever upwards and finally pop out in L’Escarène.

 2.L’Escarène to Sospel (via the Col de Braus): 38-60 km